 The governing body is responsible for ensuring good quality education.

 The headteacher and staff report to the governing body on the school’s performance.

 The governing body has a right to discuss, question and refine proposals while respecting the professional roles of the headteacher and other staff and their responsibilities for managing the school.
 The governing body is also accountable for the school to the wider community.

-Chair of Governors: Mr S Barnes, c/o Leyland Methodist Infant School, Canberra Road, Leyland, PR25 3ET
+Chair of Governors: Mr S Barnes, c/o Leyland Methodist Schools, Canberra Road, Leyland, PR25 3ET